Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 Check out the [troubleshooting](hubs-troubleshooting.html#there-is-echo-in-the-room) section.

-## How much does Hubs cost for an event
+## How much does Hubs cost for an event?

 Creating private rooms on [hubs.mozilla.com](https://hubs.mozilla.com/) is free!